 When I speak of the sensual, I’m not referring to the gratification of sexual pleasure.
-I’m talking about the power of the inner senses to tune into thoughts and feelings, mood and atmosphere.
+I’m talking about the power of the inner senses tuning into thoughts, feelings, mood and atmosphere.

 The inner-senses are five qualities – intuition, imagination, insight, instinct and inspiration.
-People experience them in varying levels of intensity, and sensitivity.
-Informing their subjective experience, and forming their personal impressions, at the same time.
-Thoughts, and feelings, inevitably differ, even towards the same thing or incident.
-This variety is the concoction of the senses.
-As is, the case of, “I saw it differently from you”, or, “it’s as clear as daylight, but not to others!”.
+Experienced in varying levels of intensity and sensitivity, they inform subjective experience and form personal impressions.
+But thoughts and feelings inevitably differ even towards the same thing or incident, due to our sensual diversity and experience.
+As is the case of, “I saw it differently from you”, or, “it’s as clear as daylight, but not to others!”.

-I’d love to hear what you think, and your comments.
-I’d love to also read some of your experiences and stories.
-I’ll be sharing some of my stories, and experiences with you, over the course of time,.
-Your experience and stories are important, too.
-So go ahead, share something!
+I’d love to hear what you think and look forward to reading some of your experiences and stories.
+I’ll be sharing some of my mine over the course of time,